cheshire-cat-ai/docs/mkdocs/production/auth/authentication.md

     ```

 As you can see having an [internal user](./user-management.md#internal-users) in the Cat with specific username and password is a prerequisite to obtain a JWT.
-The same is not true for API key authentication, in which user can be created on the fly (see [shadow users](./user-management.md#shadow-users)).
+The same is not true for API key authentication, in which user can be created on the fly (see [public users](./user-management.md#public-users)).

 You can make JWT work also for [external users](./user-management.md) (e.g via identity provider or CMS) implementing a custom [`AuthHandler`](./custom-auth.md)